shubh123a3/Hybrid-Models-BSHW-Heston-Hull-White-Schobel-Zhu-Hull-White-Diverfication-Product-Hull-White/README.md

 ### Hybrid Models: Concept & Motivation

 Hybrid models in finance are designed to capture multiple sources of randomness simultaneously.
 For example:
 - **Interest Rate Component:** Typically modeled using the Hull-White process to represent the evolution of interest rates.
 - **Asset Price or Volatility Component:** Modeled using either the Black-Scholes, Heston, or Schobel-Zhu dynamics to capture the stochastic behavior of asset prices or volatilities.

 In a hybrid model, these processes are combined—allowing for correlations between interest rate movements and asset price fluctuations.
 This is particularly useful for pricing instruments where both rates and volatility influence the option value.

 ### Mathematical Formulation in LaTeX

-Below are the key equations underlying each hybrid model, fully formatted with dollar sign delimiters for LaTeX:
+Below are the key equations underlying each hybrid model, fully formatted with LaTeX:

 #### 1. Black-Scholes Hull-White (BSHW) Model